huggingface/dataset-viewer/libs/libcommon/README.md

 Set environment variables to configure the job queues to precompute API responses.
 The job queues are stored in a MongoDB database.

 - `QUEUE_MAX_JOBS_PER_NAMESPACE`: maximum number of started jobs for the same namespace (the user or organization, before the `/` separator in the dataset name, or the "canonical" dataset name if not present).
 Defaults to 1.
+- `QUEUE_MONGO_DATABASE`: name of the database used for storing the queue.
+Defaults to `datasets_server_queue`.
+- `QUEUE_MONGO_URL`: URL used to connect to the MongoDB server.
+Defaults to `mongodb://localhost:27017`.

+## Worker configuration

+Set environment variables to configure the worker that processes the queue.

-- `QUEUE_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
+- `WORKER_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 70.
-- `QUEUE_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
+- `WORKER_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 80.
-- `QUEUE_MONGO_DATABASE`: name of the database used for storing the queue.
-Defaults to `datasets_server_queue`.
-- `QUEUE_MONGO_URL`: URL used to connect to the MongoDB server.
-Defaults to `mongodb://localhost:27017`.
-- `QUEUE_SLEEP_SECONDS`: duration in seconds that a worker waits at each loop iteration before checking if resources are available and processing a job if any is available.
+- `WORKER_SLEEP_SECONDS`: duration in seconds that a worker waits at each loop iteration before checking if resources are available and processing a job if any is available.
 Note that the worker does not sleep on the first loop after finishing a job.
 Defaults to `15`.